 Bulldogging is a rodeo sport that was invented by Bill Pickett.
 It involves wrestling a steer to the ground by its horns.

-See also What are brave traits?
+See also What are akita traits personality?

 Who invented steer wrestling